ajeetblog/blog/_posts/2017-07-12-ARMTemplates101.md

 google_verify: GKeGILLEWvsJwRfdYMqqoMDZKOBZPWIWpHP9K2uIXHI
 production: true
 ---
-With the introduction of Azure Resource Manager model life become much easier.
-New model not only provide much more granul control over design, deployment and managment but it also providet the JSON base template deployment to support Infrastrcture-as-Code.
+> With the introduction of Azure Resource Manager model life become much easier.
+New model not only provide much more granule control over design, deployment and management but it also provides the JSON base template deployment to support Infrastructure-as-Code.
 Which is one of important pillar of DevOps.

 <!--more-->